Where Should You Start to Get a Home Loan?

 We Have Your Back

 When you buy a car, you might ask a trusted mechanic to check it out before you buy.
-When you buy a home, a much larger investment, it makes sense to have an independent broker on your side who is going to help you get through the mortrgage loan process with the best possible outcome.
+When you buy a home, a much larger investment, it makes sense to have an independent broker on your side who is going to help you get educated about mortgage loans and get you through the mortgage loan process with the best possible outcome.

 As an independent wholesale mortgage broker, my job is to understand the arbitrary mortgage industry guidelines as well as the bank’s underwriter, and then to structure your application in such a way that the underwriter doesn’t have to do too much thinking to say YES.